BoltzExchange/boltz-backend/docs/claiming-swaps.md

 After creating a partial signature for the transaction of the server and creating its own unsigned claim transaction, it calls `POST /swap/chain/{id}/claim`.

-When the server is not cooperating, the script path spend is the same as the one for the Reverse Swap.
+When the server is not cooperating, the script path spend is the same as for Reverse Swaps.
 The witness of the input will look like this:

 ```